haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-protein/index.md

 <a class="prompt prompt-question">What is the rank of the first acceptable of better cluster generated?</a>

-We are providing in the `scripts` directory a simple script that extract some cluster statistics for acceptable or better clusters from the `caprieval` steps.
+We are also providing in the `scripts` directory a simple script that extract some cluster statistics for acceptable or better clusters from the `caprieval` steps.
 To use is simply call the script with as argument the run directory you want to analyze, e.g.:

 <a class="prompt prompt-cmd">
-   ./scripts/extract-capri-stats-clt.sh ./run1-full
+   ./scripts/extract-capri-stats-clt.sh ./runs/run1-full
 </a>

 <details style="background-color:#DAE4E7">